MakeSoil/Public-Pages/learn/learn.md

 # What is MakeSoil?

-MakeSoil is an online platform powering a global movement to make soil together on a planet-saving scale.
-Redefining composting as making soil, Soil Makers can easily and safely post their Soil Sites to our online map, and invite their neighbors and friends to contribute their food and yard scraps.
-Anyone, anywhere in the world, can use MakeSoil to find Soil Makers near them or start a Soil Site themselves.
-Together, we can reduce food waste, restore nutrients to our food, capture carbon in the ground, and beautify our neighborhoods.
+MakeSoil is a nonprofit online platform that matches ‘Soil Makers’ (people who compost) with nearby ‘Soil Supporters’ (people who contribute scraps).

+This gets local people working together with nature to reverse climate change, while also making the rich soil we need to grow healthy local food for everyone.

-MakeSoil is a Nonprofit Organization.
+MakeSoil is a 501(c)(3) Nonprofit Organization.
 We re-invest any surplus funds back into our mission.

 # How did MakeSoil start?